DanGoldwater/reasoning-trace-generation/README.md

 Pydantic AI and a local Ollama model, with an optional Anthropic judge that rejects hallucinated reasoning.

+> [!NOTE]
->[!Note] This readme is about how to get things running.
+> This readme is about how to get things running.
 Largely Claude written.
+Info about
-Info about architecture, design decisions, etc, are in `docs/slides.md`.
-My intention is to use these slides in the presentation component.
+> architecture, design decisions, etc, are in `docs/slides.md`.
+My intention is to use
+> these slides in the presentation component.

 ## Setup and execution